 A percentage of your net monthly resources will be assessed for child support purposes.
-You can take your take-home pay and multiply it by 20% for one child, 25% for two children and on up to 40% for five or more children.
+You can take your take-home pay and multiply it by 20% for one child, 25% for two children, and up to 40% for five or more children.
 That will give you a rough estimate of your monthly child support obligation.
 You can receive small offsets for having children other than those before the court who you are also responsible for caring for.
 The absolute maximum that a parent can be expected to pay in child support is 50% of their net monthly income.

 What are other relevant factors when calculating child support?

 If a court believes that the method of calculating child support above is not in the best interests of your child.
 The age of your child, the needs of your child, your child’s other parent’s ability to earn an income and provide the necessities of life for your child as well as whether or not your child has a disability of some sort all are relevant considerations to make.
-If your child has a mental or physical impairment that requires additional care it is likely that additional amounts of child support will be added to your total responsibility.
+If your child has a mental or physical impairment that requires additional care additional amounts of child support will likely be added to your total responsibility.

 What about medical expenses?
 Are they a part of child support?

-In additional to child support, If you are the noncustodial parent you will also have to pay the medical bills (in part) of your child as well as provide health insurance coverage for him or her.
+In addition to child support, If you are the noncustodial parent you will also have to pay the medical bills (in part) of your child as well as provide health insurance coverage for him or her.
 If the child’s other parent pays for their health insurance then you will pay him or her directly for the cost of that policy.
-You may also pay for a policy out of your company health insurance.
-The final option that is likely to be relevant here is when you pay back the State of Texas for placing on your child on a public health insurance option.
+You may also pay for a policy out of your company's health insurance.
+The final option that is likely to be relevant here is when you pay back the State of Texas for placing your child on a public health insurance option.

 Wage withholding orders

 To ensure that child support is paid on time and in full each month, it is common for wage withholding orders to be sent to your employer.
 Your child’s other parent will have this form filled out and sent to the judge for their signature.
-From that point it will be forwarded to your employer for their reference.
+From that point, it will be forwarded to your employer for their reference.
 Every paycheck that comes out a portion of the funds will go towards child support.
 If you are paid weekly then a smaller amount will be taken out, and if you are a government employee and are paid one a month a larger portion of that check will go towards child support.